Skip To Main Content

 Community Service for 9th–12th Graders

-Service to the school and community continue to be vital to a students personal growth and development during their high school careers.
-The Counseling office will collect and tally up community service hours as students hand them in throughout the year.
-Hours that are accumulated during 9th-12th grade count towards a unique honor that is place on students that earn enough community service hours throughout high school.
-Students who accumulate 60 community service hours during 9th-12th grade (must average 10 per year) will be able to earn a Diploma with Distinction.
-This is a separate seal that is placed on their diploma, denoting good citizenship.
-This honor is unique to Stockbridge Valley.
-Examples of community service opportunities include, but are not limited to: Blood Drives, peer tutoring (under the supervision of a teacher), Ruritan Community Fair, PTO, Scouts, Rescue Mission, Community Youth Athletic programs, food pantries or serving the elderly.
+Service to the school and community continues to be vital to a student’s personal growth and development during their high school career.
+The Counseling Office will collect and tally community service hours as students hand them in throughout the year.
+Hours accumulated during grades 9–12 count toward a unique honor that is placed on students who earn enough community service hours throughout high school.

 American Legion Post 54